wjallen/api-user-guide/docs/advanced-api-features/create_a_private_system.rst

 To register any system in Tapis, you need the hostname and login credentials.
 The preferred login credentials are username and SSH key pairs.
-Storage systems (for managing files) require a default path where you have write access.
+Storage systems (for storing files) require a default path where you have write access.
 Execution systems (for running jobs) also require a default path where job runtime files will be staged and the job will be executed.
 If it is an 'HPC' type execution system, then you also need information about the queueing system